thelounge/thelounge-docker/README.md

 ## v3 pre-releases

-Documentation for v3 pre-releases can be found at the new [DockerHub repository](https://hub.docker.com/r/thelounge/thelounge/).
-The documentation found here refers to the v2 branch.
+Documentation for v3 pre-releases can be found [here](https://github.com/thelounge/thelounge-docker/tree/v3-docs#readme).
+The documentation found on this page refers to the v2 branch.
 Don't forget to check the [CHANGELOG](CHANGELOG.md) if you're upgrading from v2!

 ## Overview